MohammadAsif-199/Projects/Mini project/Readme.md

 I have made a minor project using HTML, CSS !!!!
-I have applied transitions, Hovers using HTMl.
+I have applied transitions, Hovers using CSS.
 Project Creation purpose was Random TBH...